 In the past, self-publishing meant placing your books with small local bookstores on a sale-or-return basis, or selling them through your own website or from the back of your car.
 But now you can download your eBooks to Amazon’s KDP platform, or the Smashwords platform, and within hours your work can be available on eReaders around the world.
 If you want to learn more about the wonderful world of eBooks, you can visit my ePublishing blog Another great source of information on ePublishing is the blog of ePublishing guru Joe Konrath.
 Google him and read everything he has written about self-publishing.

 Mark Coker at Smashwords also offers great advice to self-published writers.
 Click here for Mark Coker's advice on self-publishing

 I have done very well with my eBooks.
 I was the first British writer to have the top three slots in the Kindle UK bestseller list, and my book The Basement topped the Kindle charts in both the US and the UK.
-So far I have sold close to two million eBooks and in 2011 when I was at mny peak, the only British author to sell more eBooks than me was Lee Child, and he had the backing of major publishing houses while most of my books were self-published.
+So far I have sold close to three million eBooks and in 2011 when I was at mny peak, the only British author to sell more eBooks than me was Lee Child, and he had the backing of major publishing houses while most of my books were self-published.